-Rottnest Island is just 19 km off the coast of Perth and only 11 km long and 4.5 km wide.
-It has a casual atmosphere, beautiful scenery, dazzling marine life and some of the world’s finest beaches and pristine bay.
+Rottnest Island is a small island about 19 kilometers from the coast of Perth in Western Australia.
+This beautiful Rottnest becomes a wonderful retreat that is filled with casual atmosphere, fabulous scenery, dazzling marine life and some of the world’s finest beaches and pristine bay.

-The island got its name when a Dutch explorer, William de Vlamingh, mistaken the island’s unusual marsupial population for common rats and named it Rottnest.
-It literally translates to ‘rats nest’.
-Today, having a photo taken alongside the rats known as Quokkas, is one of the main highlights for visitors.
+The island got its name when a Dutch explorer, William de Vlamingh, mistaken the island’s unusual marsupial population for common rats.
+This cute adorable creature is named ‘Rottnest’, which translates to ‘rats nest’.
+Hence, this island was named.

 Where Is Rottnest Island

 Getting to Rottnest Island is extremely easy thanks to the fast and comfortable ferry ride.
 Rottnest Express departs daily from Barrack Street Jetty in Swan River, Perth City and Northport and B Shed in Fremantle.

 The ferry takes 1 hour and 45 minutes to reach Rottnest Island, 1 hour from Northport, and 30 minutes from B Shed (Click here to get the latest timetable and fare).